25 August 2019

 “By pledging €1 billion, Germany is truly demonstrating its commitment to stepping up the fight against HIV, TB and malaria and to accelerating progress towards the Sustainable Development Goal of health and well-being for all,” said Peter Sands, Executive Director of the Global Fund.
 “We thank Chancellor Merkel for her steadfast leadership in global health.
 With such extraordinary support we can save millions of lives, get back on track toward ending the epidemics and help build the resilient and sustainable systems of health essential for the delivery of universal health coverage.”

 Germany has been a strong supporter of the Global Fund partnership since its inception in 2002 and is its fourth-largest donor.
 Germany’s investments have helped the Global Fund partnership save more than 27 million lives and reduce deaths from AIDS, TB and malaria by one-third.
-Through this support, the Global Fund has also become the largest multilateral investor in health systems investing US$1 billion a year to build more resilient and sustainable systems for health.
+Through this support, the Global Fund has also become the largest multilateral investor in grants for health systems, investing US$1 billion a year to build more resilient and sustainable systems for health.

 As a leading voice in global health and development, Germany has advocated the need for international cooperation around global health security, health systems strengthening and antimicrobial resistance.
 It strongly endorses the need to reduce inequalities in accessing health care, overcoming human rights and gender barriers.
 For Germany, as well as for the Global Fund, civil society and communities are key partners in this endeavor.